Emancipating Our Collections

 Encouraging You to Work With Our Collections

 Read The Hatchery to discover how students, artists, writers and creatives have used our collections to inspire, challenge or expand their practice.
-In recent years, for example, we have supported GSA student societies the People of Colour Group and Responsive Art & Design Group to showcase collections on race and diversity, and on sustainability and economic empowerment.
+In recent years we have supported GSA student societies the People of Colour Group and Responsive Art & Design Group to showcase collections on race and diversity, and on sustainability and economic empowerment.

 Signposting Resources for Equality